Authored by the expert who managed and guided the team behind the Laos Property Pack

 Is it a good time to buy a rental property in Vientiane in 2026?

-As of early 2026, buying a rental property in Vientiane can be a good decision if you focus on properties that rent easily, such as modern serviced apartments in Sisattanak or central Chanthabouly, and if you underwrite your purchase conservatively.
+As of early 2026, buying a rental property in Vientiane is a reasonable move for informed buyers, but only if you focus on the kinds of properties that expats and local professionals actually want to rent, and only if you price your purchase conservatively.

 If you want to know our latest analysis (results may differ from what you just read), you can read our assessment on whether now is a good time to buy a property in Vientiane.